eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 ## Remote installation of a vehicle data sender

 Now we want to use the fleet connector to remotely install a new containerized workload on the vehicle.
 The workload is called `vehicle-data-sender`.
-It will send a (random) speed limit in the cloud to the MQTT broker.
+It will send a (random) speed value to the MQTT broker in the cloud.
+The full source code of the vehicle data sender is available in the [Ankaios repository](https://github.com/eclipse-ankaios/ankaios/tree/main/tools/tutorial_fleet_management/vehicle-data-sender).

-First we need to create a manifest and name that file `vehicle-data-sender.yaml`:
+First, we need to create a manifest and name that file `vehicle-data-sender.yaml`:

 ```yaml title="vehicle-data-sender.yaml"
 apiVersion: v0.1